Best Songs Of 2019 (So Far): Amber Mark To Karen O

 Arnetta Johnson, "Fuller Mind"

-Arnetta Johnson emerges from a couple of Beyoncé tours with "Fuller Time," a well-crafted homage to mentor Tia Fuller, signaling that the Netta-Bop movement has arrived. —J. Michael Harrison, WRTI
+Arnetta Johnson emerges from a couple of Beyoncé tours with "Fuller Mind," a well-crafted homage to mentor Tia Fuller, signaling that the Netta-Bop movement has arrived. —J. Michael Harrison, WRTI

 Be More Chill Original Broadway Cast, "Michael in the Bathroom"